Hammerfist: Reception

 All versions of Hammerfist received positive reviews at the time of release.
-A.C.E. said that the Amiga version was "graphically superb...a better beat 'em up than many of the mediocre coin-op conversions that are currently available for the Amiga."
+A.C.E. said that the Amiga version was "graphically superb...a better beat 'em up than many of the mediocre coin-op conversions which are currently available for the Amiga."
 Amiga Format gave the game a score of 89%, praising its complexity and stating "Hammerfist is definitely a game to keep you busy for a very long time."
 Zero gave the game a score of 87 out of 100, stating "combine the tricky but challenging gameplay with some dramatic graphics and an excellect soundtrack and you're looking at a pretty nifty shoot 'em up."

 The Games Machine praised the graphics of the Commodore 64 version and stated that it "deserves all the accolades it can grab", and Zzap!64 were similarly positive about this version, identifying its detailed sprites and animation as its best feature, giving the game a total score of 90%.
 Computer and Video Games were similarly positive about the Spectrum version, stating that the platform's monochrome graphics "[don't] harm the overall game which stands out as one of the better arcade adventures doing the rounds of late."